chaiNNer-org/chaiNNer/docs/CONTRIBUTING.md

 1. Use `npm run dev` to run the application in development mode.
 This will run the frontend and backend in parallel.
 The frontend will be reloaded automatically when you make changes to the code.
 The backend will be reloaded automatically when you make changes to the code and restart the frontend.

+    This also allows for debugging.
+You can attach a debugger to the backend by using the `Attach Debugger to chaiNNer` launch configuration in VSCode.
+This allows you to set breakpoints in backend code.

     Note: The backend will use your system python in this mode.
 This means that you might need to (re)install some dependencies using chaiNNer's dependency manager.

 1. Use `npm start` to run the application in production mode.
 The frontend will automatically start and manage the backend process.
 The frontend will be reloaded automatically when you make changes to the code.
 The backend will **NOT** be reloaded automatically, use `npm run dev` if you need this.